darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 Get the first (canonical) LDAP attribute associated with a given property name

-@param       aProperty   the address book property to return attrs for

-@return      the first attribute associated with a given property, null if there is no entry for this property

 Parameters
 ^^^^^^^^^^

 * ``in ACString aProperty``
+  the address book property to return attrs for

 Return value
 ^^^^^^^^^^^^

 * ``ACString``
+  the first attribute associated with a given property, null if there is no entry for this property

 setAttributeList
 ----------------

 Set an existing mapping to the comma-separated list of attributes.

-@param aProperty               the mozilla addressbook property name

-@param aAttributeList          a comma-separated list of attributes in order of precedence from high to low

-@param aAllowInconsistencies   allow changes that would result in a map with an LDAP attribute associated with more than one property.
-Useful for doing a bunch of sets at once, and calling checkState at the end.

 @exception NS_ERROR_FAILURE    making this change would result in a map with an LDAP attribute pointing to more than one property